|

 2. Executions Save Lives

-Dennis says that, "Far more innocent people have already died
+Dennis says that, "Far more innocent people have already died because we

-because we did not execute their murderers."
+did not execute their murderers."

 a.
 Aha!
-Dennis is definitely concerned about
+Dennis is definitely concerned about the deaths of a few innocents.

 How strange!
 A few moments ago, he did not seem very concerned about them.